LoyolaChicagoBooks/curricula/source/15-cs2/content.rst

         }
     }

-In this updated example, the unit tests focus on the methods that are supported by the `List.of()` factory method, such as `get`, `contains`, and `size`.
+These unit tests focus on the methods that are supported by the `List.of()` factory method, such as `get`, `contains`, and `size`.
 These tests verify the expected behavior of these methods with an immutable list returned by `List.of()`.
 The tests ensure that the elements can be retrieved by index, the presence of specific elements can be checked, and the size of the list is correct.

 It's important to note that the `List.of()` method returns an unmodifiable list, which limits the ability to perform certain operations like adding or removing elements.